 Amerisleep Hybrid Mattresses

-Amerisleep now offers three different hybrids based on their memory foam line: the AS2 Hybrid, AS3 Hybrid, and AS5 Hybrid.
+Amerisleep now offers two different hybrids based on their memory foam line: the AS3 Hybrid and AS5 Hybrid.
 Each matches the corresponding firmness level of their all-foam counterpart.
 And each has a coil base layer for those who want their mattress to be even more responsive.